 For many, having a 9-5 office job or working a traditional shift is no longer the norm, as people balance their busy roles with childcare responsibilities or caring for elderly parents, as well as juggling a range of other activities outside of the Trust.

-In response, we have been reviewing our flexible working arrangements and policies to see what more we can do to help create a healthy work-life balance for our staff and their families.
+We have listened to staff feedback and reviewed and improved our flexible working arrangements to further support a healthy work-life balance for our staff and their families.

 There are benefits for everyone in doing this.
 As an employer it helps us to recruit – and retain – the best people and can also bring huge reward in terms of engagement and productivity.